quchen/articles/monad_fail.md

 ------------------

 - Write a `MonadFail` instance
-- Change your pattern to be refutable
+- Change your pattern to be irrefutable
 - Bind to your value, and then match against it in a separate `case`

     ```haskell